jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts2.md

 #### v.21
 >And everyone who calls on the name of the Lord will be saved.'

+#### v.23
+>This man was handed over to you by God's set purpose and foreknowledge; and you, with the help of wicked men, put him to death by nailing him to the cross.

 #### v.36
 >"Therefore let all Israel be assured of this: God has made this Jesus, whom you crucified, both Lord and Christ."